uspki/policies/certificate-policy.md

 There is no stipulation for Subscriber private key storage.

 #### 6.2.8 Activating Private Keys
-For all CAs, private key activation shall implement multiparty control as specified in Section 5.2.2.
+For all CAs, private key activation shall implement multiparty control as specified in section 5.2.2.

 There is no stipulation for Subscriber private key activation.